 How to Book: Talk to an agent.
 It will be best for you.
 On the other hand, here are some websites of the airlines that offer you services from Pokhara to Jomsom.
 Here are some other helpful sites which I recently found.
 Tara Airlines, Kathmandu Pokhara Flight, Nepal Cheap Flight.

-Or you can easily Book Pokhara To Jomsom Flights through HoneyGuide and enjoy HoneyGuide Credits worth USD 8 to book lodges and guides in the region.
+Or you can easily Book Pokhara To Jomsom Flights at USD 116.95 through HoneyGuide and enjoy HoneyGuide Credits worth USD 4 to book lodges and guides in the region.

 - Have a strong heart.
 As you can see, the flight is not a smooth one.